MatthijsBrem/wheelchair-design-platform/README.md

 Running the code should provide a file called "model.pickle".
 This model is accessed from the python file that constantly runs on the Raspberry Pi .

 ### Reading the model
-In the original file were the serial monitor was read the model needs to be imported.
+In the original file where the serial monitor was read the model needs to be imported.

     MODEL_FILE_NAME = "model.pickle"